 The floor plans and 3D Photos in this post were created with the RoomSketcher App.
 To see more images and views, open this complete Project Presentation.
 From there, you can also try out a 360 View of one of the rooms, and download the RoomSketcher App to edit the project.

 With RoomSketcher, every user can access the RoomSketcher App and take snapshots for free, so you can start your accessible apartment planning straight away.
-Once your layout is ready, upgrade to RoomSketcher VIP or Pro for awesome 3D features such as – 3D Photos, 3D Floor Plans, and interactive Live 3D!
+Once your layout is ready, upgrade your RoomSketcher subscription for awesome 3D features such as – 3D Photos, 3D Floor Plans, and interactive Live 3D!